AviralMehrotra/Tasker/README.md

 # Tasker

-A full-stack Task Management application built with React, Redux Toolkit, Node.js, Express, and MongoDB.
+A full-stack Project Management application built with React, Redux Toolkit, Node.js, Express, and MongoDB.
 This app allows teams to manage tasks, assign users, track progress, and handle notifications with a modern, responsive UI.

 ---